-6.1 Approach
+5.1 Approach

 The overall evaluation of PLEIADE's BTAs and enactment is rooted in Guskey's model for the evaluation of professional development (Guskey, 2000).
 According to this model, the main goals of a teachers' professional development pathway are to change teachers' classroom practice, to change their attitudes and beliefs, and to affect the learning outcomes of their students.
 Importantly, the model assumes that a training intervention can change teachers' knowledge and skills, but their attitudes and beliefs will only change after a successful implementation in which participants are able to directly see the positive effects on students.
-This is the reason why PLEIADE includes an extensive phase of guided enactment, which will hopefully directly - and positively - impact students' social inclusion.
-Thus, Guskey's model is especially suitable for a comprehensive evaluation of project outcomes.
+As PLEIADE includes an extensive phase of guided enactment, which will hopefully directly - and positively - impact students' social inclusion, Guskey's model is especially suitable for a comprehensive evaluation of project outcomes.